-Egg-white protein powders are a lactose-free option that generally contain around 80% protein, including all nine essential amino acids.
+Egg-white protein powder is a lactose-free option that generally contains around 80% protein, including all nine essential amino acids.

 In 2012, a small eight-week study of female athletes by the Tokyo University of Agriculture, Japan, compared supplementing egg white protein to an equivalent amount of carbohydrate.
 While there was a change in blood biochemistry, there was no difference in body composition or muscle strength between women — both groups saw an increase in fat-free mass and 1RM (a measure of muscle strength for a single lift) during the eight weeks.

 This type of protein powder isn’t as effective as whey, casein or egg protein powders for the purpose of muscle growth and recovery.
 However, it can help to support joint health, digestion and skin elasticity.

 If you’ve been training for a while, you may have heard of branch-chain amino acids or BCAAs.